WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

 ## Final Thoughts

 It's important that you think through your applications before you start writing code.
-It's often helpful to sketch out your app, and identify:
+It's often helpful to sketch out your app and identify:
-- The **components**
-you will need.
+- The **components** you will need.
 - The **states** you will need.
-- Where those states need to live.
+- **Where** those states need to live.

 <aside class="notes">